EliotZhu/TCS/README.md

-# CDS - Casual Inference with Deep Survival Model and Time-varying Covariates}
+# Casual Inference using Deep Bayesian Dynamic Survival Model (CDS)}
 {Zhu and Gallego

 [![Project Status: Active – The project has reached a stable, usable